Excerpt from The LLC Handbook.

 Members of an LLC also have the right to vote.
 The scope of their voting rights depends upon whether the LLC is being managed by its members or by managers.
 Members in member-managed companies may vote on all matters affecting the LLC’s business and affairs.
 In a manager-managed company, however, members have limited voting power.
 They can generally elect and remove managers and vote on certain major changes such as an amendment to the operating agreement or articles of organization, the admission of a new member, or a merger or dissolution.

-Some states require an LLC to maintain certain records, and provide that members have a right to inspect these records.
+Many states require an LLC to maintain certain records and provide that members have a right to inspect these records.
 These records include the names, addresses, contributions, and shares of profits and losses of each member, the names and addresses of managers, and certain tax returns.
 LLCs can expand or reasonably restrict the members’ right to inspect books and records in their operating agreements.

 Members may also have the right to bring a derivative action.
 This is a suit brought by a member on behalf of the LLC to protect it from wrongs committed against it by management or others.
 Although the suit is brought by the member, the action belongs to the LLC.
 As a result, if the member wins the lawsuit, the damages awarded by the court will go to the LLC.
 There are certain prerequisites that a member must meet in order to maintain a derivative suit.
 These include having been a member at the time the alleged wrong was committed and having first demanded that the LLC bring the suit itself.